Private Equity: What You Need to Know

 Private equity firms usually look for entry-level associates with at least two years of experience within the banking industry.
 Investment bankers usually follow the PE firm career path as their next job and typically have a bachelor's degree in finance, accounting, economics, and other related fields.
 Landing a career in private equity is very difficult because there are few jobs on the market in this profession and so it can be very competitive.
 Coming into private equity with no experience is impossible, so finding an internship or having previous experience in a related field is highly recommended.
 Private equity professionals can advance fast within a firm and typically start as junior associates or analysts.

-- Junior associate/analyst: Employees in entry-level positions do not get to make deals or work independently through all process steps; instead, they are assigned more specific tasks such as reviewing data.
+- Junior Associate/Analyst: Employees in entry-level positions do not get to make deals or work independently through all process steps; instead, they are assigned more specific tasks such as reviewing data.
 Some required skills include financial modeling and the ability to work with a large amount of data.

-- Senior associate: The main difference between a junior analyst and a senior analyst is independence.
+- Senior Associate: The main difference between a junior analyst and a senior analyst is independence.
 Senior associates spend their time seeing a deal through from start to finish.
 In addition, generating ideas is a new job responsibility as you progress from junior to senior associate, allowing you to take on more responsibility in decisions.

 - Vice President: Vice presidents have more of a communications role than junior positions.
 VP's deal less with data sorting and more with client relations and presentations.
 Technical skills matter less than negotiation abilities, and they also are responsible for in-house management and mentorship of associates.

 - Director: One step away from Partner, Directors are in charge of fundraising as well as facilitating deals.
-Most of the execution is delegated to the previously mentioned team members while the director handles the final negotiations and major company decisions.
+Most of the execution is delegated to the previously mentioned team members while the Director handles the final negotiations and major company decisions.

 - Partner: Partners focus mainly on company representation, funding, and client relationships.
-This job has no technical component, but negotiations skills are required to present and convince Limited Partners to provide funding.
+This job has no technical component, but negotiation skills are required to present and convince Limited Partners to provide funding.
 Partners are also required to invest a portion of their wealth into the company to invest in their team.

 As previously emphasized, starting a career in private equity is competitive and typically requires relevant experience and a robust set of skills.
 Private equity professionals work long hours and are highly competitive and must think critically, and have a passion for financial investing deals, not just following the markets.
 Other requirements to start a career in private equity are:

-- Excellent grades and a notable transcript in school. (an MBA or advanced degree is not required but can be beneficial.)
+- Excellent grades and a notable transcript in school (an MBA or advanced degree is not required but can be beneficial).

 - Previous experience is often required and encouraged.
 In addition, excellent networking skills would be beneficial when landing an interview with a PE firm due to its competitiveness.